 Food Package

-The USDA proposed rule would:
+The USDA final rule will:

 - Permanently increase the value of the WIC benefit.
 Before Congress increased WIC’s fruit and vegetable benefit, the average WIC benefit was only $36/month.
 In 2022, USDA estimated a 33% increase in the value of the WIC benefit, recognizing that WIC families were now empowered to purchase a greater amount and variety of fruits and vegetables.
 Additional steps to strengthen the value of the WIC benefit will support healthier eating patterns and increase the perceived value of WIC participation, enhancing retention and the program’s overall public health impact.

 - Address the diversity of the WIC population.
-USDA’s proposed rule encourages a greater range of options to account for cultural preferences, including new whole grain options like quinoa, teff, and whole-wheat naan.
-New substitution patterns and pathways for plant-based products would account for the diversity of diet patterns, including vegetarians and vegans, food sensitivities and allergies, and religious-based food preferences.
+USDA’s final rule encourages a greater range of options to account for cultural preferences, including new whole grain options like quinoa, teff, and whole-wheat naan.
+New substitution patterns and pathways for plant-based products account for the diversity of diet patterns, including vegetarians and vegans, food sensitivities and allergies, and religious-based food preferences.